Anaare/natours/README.md

 - This project is based on the Natours app from Jonas Schmedtmann’s Node.js course.
 - I rebuilt the entire frontend UI from Pug templates into a modern React/TypeScript application to make the project more scalable and maintainable.
 - The backend structure follows the original MVC layout, with improvements where needed.
+- Stripe payments are implemented using Stripe Checkout in test mode.
+- The integration follows Stripe’s current recommended approach.
+- Payment logic is separated cleanly between frontend and backend.
+- Webhook-based booking confirmation can be enabled once live payments are supported.